 Kaleidoscope: 20 Stories Celebrating Women’s Magazine Fiction, a collection of my short stories originally published in commercial magazines in the 1980s and 1990s, during the heyday of women’s magazine fiction.
-It turned out to be, truly, a celebration of a kind of fiction millions of women looked forward to each month and read avidly . . . until the market changed and many of the magazines went out of business or changed format.
-I was surprised how often readers asked about them and surprised when I went back to them how contemporary they still seem — and how much I think women will enjoy them, whether they remember women’s short fiction from its glory years or are coming to it for the first time.
+For decades, millions of women looked forward to these stories each month and read them avidly . . . until the market changed and many of the publications went out of business or changed format.
+I was surprised how often readers asked about them, and surprised at the nostalgia they seemed to inspire.
+For those who remember women’s short fiction from its glory years or are coming to it for the first time, here’s a taste of the best of this genre.

 The Art of Saying Goodbye